- Sort All Books

 —Christian Century, February 8, 2012

-Brian Bantum is Assistant Professor of Theology at Seattle Pacific University School of Theology.
-He lives in Seattle, Washington.
+Brian Bantum is Associate Professor of Theology at Seattle Pacific University and Seminary.